 Convenience and entertainment technology includes standard Bluetooth connectivity and optional hard-disk-drive music storage, plus a dual-screen backseat video system.

-Under the Hood The SRX offers two engines: The base V-6 is a 260-horsepower 3.0-liter, and the optional upgrade is a smaller but turbocharged 2.8-liter V-6 good for 300 hp.
+The SRX offers two engines: The base V-6 is a 260-horsepower 3.0-liter, and the optional upgrade is a smaller but turbocharged 2.8-liter V-6 good for 300 hp.
 Both are direct-injection designs, a relatively new development in gasoline engines that improves power, efficiency or both.
 The SRX now includes an "eco mode" that, when activated, helps maximize mileage.
 The base engine runs on regular gas, while the turbo version prefers premium.

 Both engines drive the front wheels through a six-speed automatic transmission.
 All-wheel drive is optional, as is an additional rear electronic limited-slip differential, which transfers power between the left and right rear wheels for even better traction.

-Safety The SRX has front airbags, side-impact airbags for the front seats and curtain airbags that cover all the side windows.
+The SRX has front airbags, side-impact airbags for the front seats and curtain airbags that cover all the side windows.
 Antilock brakes and an electronic stability system are standard, as is OnStar with a year's free subscription.
 Adaptive headlights, which swivel in the direction of a turn, are also offered.